CMB lensing reconstruction biases from masking extragalactic sources: Lensing reconstruction on masked fields

 The real-space lensing deflection estimator is then built from a pair of filtered maps discussed above.
 The gradient part\footnote{The curl component is expected to be zero to a good approximation, and is zero in the \websky lensing field by construction.} of the quadratic lensing deflection estimator, $\hat g_{LM}$, contains information on the lensing potential, which is estimated using \cite{PL2018}

 where $\mathcal{R}^{\phi}_L$ is the non-perturbative response function defined to make the lensing reconstruction unbiased on the full sky~\cite{Hanson:2010rp,Lewis:2011fk,Fabbian:2019tik}, and $\langle \hat g^{\rm MF}_{LM} \rangle$ is the mean field of the estimator.
-Note that we are constructing our lensing estimators in the hypothesis of no lensing-mask correlation, as appropriate for quantifying the bias on standard methods (rather than, for example, defining the mean field by averaging over simulations with lensing fields correlated to the fixed mask).
+Note that we are constructing our lensing estimators in the hypothesis of no lensing-mask correlation, as appropriate for quantifying the bias on standard methods.
+We compute the mean field using the simulations of the G set rather than, for example, defining the mean field by averaging over simulations with lensing fields correlated to the fixed mask.
 Since the mean field depends on the mask, for lensing-correlated masks the mean field is actually correlated to the true lensing potential $\phi$.

 In our analysis, we make two estimates of the (uncorrelated) mean field for each mask using two different independent sets of independent 25 G simulations, which we denote $\gMF_1$ and $\gMF_2$ respectively (using 50 G simulations in total, 25 for each mean field).
 The lensing power spectrum is estimated by cross-correlating two lensing map estimates $\hat \phi_1$ and $\hat \phi_2$ following Eq.~\eqref{eq:phi-estimator}, where we subtracted $\gMF_1$ and $\gMF_2$ respectively to avoid reconstruction noise in the mean field cross-correlation.
 The estimate of the lensing power spectrum of the single realization is then obtained as